WebKit/WebKit/Websites/perf.webkit.org/Install.md

 ## Initializing the Database

 Run `database/init-database.sql` in psql as `webkit-perf-db-user`:
-`psql webkit-perf-db -h localhost --username webkit-perf-db-user -f database/init-database.sql`
+`psql webkit-perf-db -h localhost --username webkit-perf-db-user -f init-database.sql`

 ## Making a Backup of the Database